JonathanSContreras/surge/README.md

 The approach we are taking is a multi-agent system (MAS) where there is an agent for Reconnaissance, Vulnerability Identifying, Summary/Reporting Agent, and there will be subagents for Recon and Vulnerability whose's sole purpose would be to analyze the its parent's output.

 The process start with:
+#### Recon Agent
-1) Reconnaissance via the `nmap` tool, where the agent is given full range of nmap to pick the best scan for the goal of full network discovery.
+Reconnaissance via the `nmap` tool, where the agent is given full range of nmap to pick the best scan for the goal of full network discovery.
-*might have more recon tools

-After reconnaissance the agent will make a Next Best Action decision from the following choices:
-- Reporting through log action and send to the dashboard.
-- Port scanning (either stealthy, decoy, aggressive)
-- OS Scanner
-- Service enumerator
-- Vulnerability Detection Scan (`nmap`) and then transition into `OpenVAS`/`Nikto`
-- Prioritization which will sort vulnerabilities based on CVSS score
-- Exploitation via `Metasploit`, this will be controlled.
-It will either run real exploits or pseudo-exploits.

-When it comes to exploitation, the agent will exploit a vulnerability based on a vulnerability score (CVSS) if it is a high vulnerability score then the agent will exploit those first.
-Or there might be a EPSS score that determines what to exploit.
-The agent will know what is deemed as vulnerable through a classifier, from the CVE database which data will be pulled from the `NVD API` and will be stored locally in a `Postgres` so the agent can search quickly.
-In the end this will be used to rank vulnerabilities and explain patches.

-For the `EPSS` score, that process will either be pulled from first.org (as a Python library `epss-api`) or created ourselves.

-The vulnerability classifier will be built via PyTorch model classifying an identified vulnerability as None/Low/Medium/High/Critical

-LangChain will wrap `nmap`, `nikto`, `OpenVAS`, `Metasploit`, etc. into the `Tool()` method so the LLM can call them in sequence.
+*might have more recon tools.
+It will also have access to the `PYTHON LIBRARY` so that it can figure out other possible network information. -> All outputs gets pushed to **Recon Analysis** agent.

+#### Vulnerability Agent
+Network vulnerability is a important role in identifying weaknesses in an organization's network.
+So this agent will be responible for taking the recon output and identifying what vulnerabilities are on the network in CVE format. -> This output then gets passed to a CVE formatter agent so the XGBoost model can run without breaking.

+#### Vulnerability Classifier Agent
+This agent will explicitly call a `XGBoost` model method, where each identified vulnerability gets a score and then labeled None/Low/Medium/High/Critical.

+#### Reporter
+This agent is fully responible for taking all outputs from all agents (except the Recon Agent) and writes out a detailed report for the organization.
+There will be two different types of outputted reports, (1) a very detailed, high-level analysis of all findings, this will be read by a SOC member or CIDO and can be understood by them.
+(2) A detailed analysis of issues in Layman's terms, so someone like a non-technical CIDO or a non-technical manager can understand the organization's network issues.

 ### Dashboard
-The dashboard built via `next.js` will contain graphs that are normally on a vulnerability dashboard but it will also include the GNN graph that was created and will dynmaically show/callout areas of the network the agent deemed as "risky".
-The graph view will be done through `D3.js` or `Cyroscape.js`.
+The dashboard built via `React` will contain graphs that are normally on a vulnerability dashboard but it will also include the GNN graph that was created and will dynmaically show/callout areas of the network the agent deemed as "risky".
+The graph view will be done through `D3.js`.